-Why Your Performance Feels Different in Midlife (And What to Do About It)
+Why Your Performance Feels Different in Midlife

 There was a point where I genuinely thought I was slipping.
+Like my performance had suddenly declined because of midlife.

 Not dramatically.